 Placement Testing for International, Immigrant, and ESL Students

 Immigrant, ESL, and international students on F-1 visas take the ESL version of Accuplacer reading and writing; and Classic Accuplacer math placement tests.
-For more information, see ESL version information.
+For more information, please visit ESL version information.

 General Educational Development Test (GED)

 WebCAPE French/Spanish Placement Testing

 The WebCAPE serves as a waiver test for the French and Spanish Language, Literature, and Communications program at Lane Community College.
 Students that wish to bypass the introduction courses in French or Spanish should attempt this placement.
 The WebCAPE is multiple-choice and covers grammar, reading, and vocabulary.
 It is an adaptive test, which means that the question difficulty will vary depending on how you respond.
-For more information, see WebCape by Perpetual Technology Group.
+For more information, please visit WebCape by Perpetual Technology Group.